 - Keep an exercise log detailing the date, type of exercise, distance covered and time taken

-- The Yomp takes place on 5/6 June 2021.
-Make sure you have completed your maximum training distance by mid May, to allow 2 weeks of lighter training so you are rested for the big day
+- The Yomp takes place on 11/12 September 2021.
+Make sure you have completed your maximum training distance by the end of August, to allow 2 weeks of lighter training so you are rested for the big day

 - Training is one part of your challenge – the fundraising can be just as time consuming, so have a look at our fundraising pages for some tips and advice